 |Data Partitioning||Oracle supports data partitioning.||MySQL does not support data partitions.
 It requires a server for each set of data files.|

-There so many similarities in both MySQL vs Oracle languages but choosing a language to depend upon the project specifications.
-If software or web application is being built.
-If we are building an application that requires stable database functioning due to a very large set of data, we can go with Oracle.
-If we are building a basic application that requires a database and not a huge set of data needs to be stored, we may go with MySQL.
-Furthermore, it totally depends upon the developer and their familiarity with the DBMS application.
-While Oracle is a legend in RDBMS for decades, MySQL with its recent updates serves the purpose very well.
-Yet again, it totally depends upon the class of the application being developed and its architectural requirements which determine the database.
+There are many similarities in both MySQL and Oracle languages, but choosing a language depends on the project specifications.
+Suppose software or web application is being built.
+If we are building an application that requires stable database functioning due to an extensive data set, we can go with Oracle.
+If we are building a basic application that requires a database and not a massive collection of data that needs to be stored, we may go with MySQL.
+Furthermore, it depends upon the developer’s familiarity with the DBMS application.
+While Oracle has been a legend in RDBMS for decades, MySQL, with its recent updates, serves the purpose very well.
+The application’s class being developed and its architectural requirements determine the database.

-This has a been a guide to the top difference between MySQL vs Oracle.
-Here we also discuss the MySQL vs Oracle key differences with infographics, and comparison table.
-You may also have a look at the following MySQL vs Oracle articles to learn more –
+This has been a guide to the top difference between MySQL vs Oracle.
+Here we have discussed MySQL vs Oracle key differences with infographics and comparison table.
+You may also have a look at the following articles to learn more –